GoogleCloudPlatform/pubsec-declarative-toolkit/docs/landing-zone-v2/onboarding-project.md

 ## <a name='Introduction'></a>Introduction

-You will execute this procedure to provision the foundationnal resources in GCP for each client.
-These resrouces are required to create application project.
+You will execute this procedure to provision the service project in GCP for applications.

 ## <a name='Setup'></a>Setup

-1. Move to the folder where the `gatekeeper-policies` and `core-landing-zone` packages are located
+1. Move to the folder where the `gatekeeper-policies`, `core-landing-zone` and `clients` folders are located

     ```shell
     cd <FOLDER>
     ```

-1. Create the following folder structure for clients
+1. Create the following folder structure for projects

     ```
     ├── clients